kareem957/cost-calculator/README.md

-# Cost Calculator is the React Application that can be used to display the products and cart information
+# Cost Calculator

+## React Application that can be used to display the products and cart information